 TCF has set up four mobile veterinary clinics at Kutch, Kanha and Bandhavgarh, where skilled Livestock Inspectors work at the grassroots level to keep over 200,000 domestic cattle population healthy and free of communicable diseases.
 TCF has been appointed by the Madhya Pradesh Forest Department as the only NGO to conduct a Cattle Immunisation Programme covering all the domestic cattle population from the villages situated in the core and buffer zones of Kanha and Bandhavgarh tiger reserves in 2013 and 2014.
 TCF’s cattle vaccination programmes in Kanha and Bandhavgarh tiger reserves have benefitted over 150,000 cattle in 2013 and 2014.
 TCF promotes the use of stall feeding to reduce the numbers of free-ranging cattle in natural ecosystems.
 In addition to stall feeding, improving the domestic cattle breeds through introduction of high yielding bulls or artificial insemination of traditional Indian breeds is being promoted.
 The objective is to eventually reduce the number of cattle heads in the region.
 TCF tries to ensure that cattle venturing into the forest for grazing are healthy and the risk of disease transmission among the wild herbivores is minimized.

 The Bombay Gow Rakshak Trust supports TCF’s Cattle Care Programme.

-In addition to its flagship programmes, TCF also undertakes special projects that are directed towards the sustainable development, wildlife conservation and welfare of tribal and forest-dependent communities.
+In addition to its flagship programmes, TCF also undertakes special projects that are directed towards the sustainable development, wildlife conservation, habitat restoration, watershed management and welfare of tribal and forest-dependent communities.
 Some of the special initiatives undertaken by TCF are listed and explained in the following sections.